Teradata/stacki-wiki/Adding-new-packages-to-Stacki.md

 Adding a new package to stacki might appear confusing or daunting, but there's actually a few fairly simple rules.

-Is this someone else's code, or is it code that we wrote?
+Is this code that we wrote, or is it someone else's code?
 Does this package conflict with an OS-provided package?
 Should this package be installed on the frontend, the backend, both?
 And should it be installed by default, or simply available if the user wants it?
 Should this package exist in the installation environment?
 Is the package needed on multiple OSes?
 Can it be installed via `pip`?
 There's a lot of questions here, but they should almost always be simple to answer.

 # Where do you put the code itself (and the build instructions)?